RWebb94/routenote-tech-test/README.md

 yarn install
 composer install
 ```

 ## Executing the project
 To execute the project on my local machine I ran the `yarn serve` command from the project directory

 I then had a second command window where I ran `php -t ./ -S 0.0.0.0:8000` from the public directory

+## Spotify Client ID and Secret
+The Spotify Client ID and Secret values can be viewed and changed in the controllers/spotifydetails.php file.

 ## Resources Used
 I used the following resources:
 - NPM